What is Kulanu?

 • a virtual kick off;

-• webinars and Ask Me Anything sessions featuring ADL experts;
+• webinars and briefings featuring ADL experts;

-• Community of Practice meetings with Kulanu congregations in your ADL region; and
+• Community of Practice meetings with Kulanu congregations in your ADL region;

-• a virtual end-of-year celebration.
+• a virtual end-of-program year appreciation.

 Additional virtual offerings including exclusive briefings from ADL experts may be added during the year, either for Kulanu working group members or for Kulanu congregations to invite their full membership to attend.